Safety Patrol (film)

-Safety Patrol is a 1998 Disney television film, covering the exploits of Scout Bozell, a 12-year-old middle school student aspiring to become a member of the school's safety patrol (uniformed hall monitors).
-The film originally aired on ABC and was rerun on the Disney Channel in 1999.
-It was also released in VHS.
+Safety Patrol is a 1998 American television comedy film.
+The film covers the exploits of Scout Bozell, a clumsy middle school student aspiring to become a member of his school's safety patrol (uniformed hall monitors).
+It originally aired on ABC on March 29, 1998, as part of The Wonderful World of Disney.

 Plot

-6th grader Scout Bozell has always dreamed of becoming a member of the safety patrol at his school, Rockridge Middle School.
+Scout Bozell has always dreamed of becoming a member of the safety patrol at his school, Rockridge Middle School.
 However, his clumsy, bumbling, hazardous nature prevents him from doing so.
 In one such instance shown at the film's beginning, while he picks up a banana peel on the ground and describing how hazardous it is, a kid trips over his backpack, causing his marbles to roll out and the kids to slip on them, one girl sending her lunchbox flying and it hits the principal on the head.
 As Scout swings his backpack to put the banana peel in the garbage, he knocks a kid off his bike, setting off a chain reaction that ends with a plastic squirrel the bike crashed into hitting a truck full of giant frozen tuna, which slide on the road and eat the last member of the safety patrol, "Joe Lobes" Lobenick, leaving him severely traumatized, and deleting the list of safety patrol until he recovers.
 The teachers try to convince Principal Tromp to put Scout on safety patrol, as he is the only one left on the list.
 Tromp agrees, but gets the school boundaries changed, transferring Scout to Laurelview Middle School.

 Laurelview is currently experiencing petty theft, on a grand scale.
 The perpetrators are two members of the staff: Mrs. Day, the lunchlady, and the janitor, Mr. Miller.
 Working with them are the school's safety patrol (who are also bullies), led by the principal's son, Kent Marlowe.
 During the safety patrol's introduction, Scout cheers "Go safeties!", causing all the kids in the audience to say the same, except as if telling them to leave, which angers the safety patrol.
 Scout also meets a kid named T'Boo, who introduces him to Lefty (who is right-handed), Red, Walt Whitman, Lucky, and Hannah Zapruder, who is one of the cheerleaders.
 It is later revealed that T'Boo is afraid of frogs ever since an incident in his biology class when he was attacked by a frog that came back from the dead.